 Which living things in our backyards could use a helping hand?
 In this workshop students will meet a variety of native Australian animals.
 Many of them can be found in people’s backyards, local parks and reserves and even in your schoolyard.
 Students will conduct investigations to identify common invertebrates found in gardens and discover and create habitats other native animals.

 Invertebrates are crucial in all ecosystems.
-In this workshop, your students will explore Taronga’s gardens to examine a rich variety of wild invertebrates and meet some of their predators.
-They will learn to identify different types of invertebrates and discover their role both at the Zoo and in the wild.
+In this workshop, students will explore a variety of invertebrates and meet some of their predators.
+They will examine their body parts, learn to identify different types of invertebrates and discover their role both at the Zoo and in the wild.
 Students will discuss ways to improve the bug balance of their school and home gardens.

 This workshop is a unique, guided walking tour of the Taronga Western Plains Zoo site.
 Students will engage with Dreaming stories and cultural learnings while highlighting the strong connections between Aboriginal people and the natural world.